- Coil spring clutch assembly, driven plate 225 mm / 8.8″ in diameter

 Gear ratios were optimized for leisurely driving along half-empty streets, with a very short first gear, which is normally only used for taking off, and a very flexible third gear with a usable range from 15 up to 80 km/h.
 Fourth gear is direct drive and overdrive was not available.

 The rear axle is of a rarely used split-case type, which is sometimes called the “Timken axle”.
-This design, more often found in trucks than in cars, was used because at some point in mid-1950s the GAZ had troubles with casting one-piece axle housings for GAZ-21 – too many castings had to be scrapped because of casting defects, which was kind of okay for the low-volume ZIM GAZ-12, but was deemed unacceptable for the mass-produced car.
-They used a split case as a “temporary” solution initially, but, for some reason, the plant decided to stick to this design for quite some time.
+This design, more often found in trucks than in cars, was used because at some point in mid-1950s the GAZ was having troubles with casting one-piece axle housings for GAZ-21 – too many castings had to be scrapped because of casting defects, which was kind of okay for the low-volume ZIM GAZ-12 which also used the design, but was deemed unacceptable for the mass-produced Volga.
+The split case was seen as a “temporary” solution initially, but, for some reason, the plant decided to stick to this design for quite some time.

 Overall, the axle is durable & rarely gives any trouble other than a barely noticeable howling noise at high speed caused by the meshing of the gear set in the differential, which is characteristic of the design and usually not a symptom of any problem.

 Gearing was 4.1:1 for GAZ-24 and 3.9:1 for subsequent models.
 V8 powered cars used the same rear axle, but with taller gearing (3.38:1).